tianshouzhi/dragon/dragon-web/src/main/resources/static/bower_components/angular-ui-bootstrap/src/tabs/docs/readme.md

 * `active`
   <i class="glyphicon glyphicon-eye-open"></i>
   _(Default: `Index of first tab`)_ -
-  Active index of tab.
-Setting this to an existing tab index will make that tab active.
+  Active realDsName of tab.
+Setting this to an existing tab realDsName will make that tab active.

 * `justified`
   <small class="badge">$</small>